ableplayer/ableplayer/README.md

 - **id** - required; any unique ID
 - **data-able-player** - required

+### Audio Poster

+Video poster images are supported using the `poster` attribute on the video element.
+The audio element does not support a poster image, but you can add an image to your player using:

+- **data-poster** - A URL to an image.
+- **data-poster-alt** - The alternative text for the image.

 ### Optional; General-Purpose

 - **data-debug** - optional; if present will write messages to the developer console